-Figure 1: Time series of ensemble mean September sea ice extent from GloSea5 (green \diamond) and observations (NSIDC; black \Box).
-Individual ensemble member sea ice extents are denoted by \ast (green).
-The green and black horizontal lines denote the hindcast and observed (1996-2009) climatology respectively.
-The forecast and hindcast values have all been adjusted upward by the amount between the two lines $(0.8 \times 10^{12} \text{m}^2)$.
-The green and black dashed lines are the forecast and observed trends in the timeseries over the 1996-2009 hindcast period.
-Note: Due to changes made to the system since our 2014 forecast, the forecasts from 2013 and 2014 will not necessarily be representative of how the system will perform this year, however, the forecasts are added to the graph for informational purposes only.
-In addition, they have been bias corrected according to hindcasts consistent with that system, an upward correction of $1.8 \times 10^6 \text{ km}^2$.
+Figure 1: Time series of ensemble mean September sea ice extent from GloSea5 (blue and red \diamond) and observations (NSIDC; black \Box).
+Individual ensemble member sea ice extents are denoted by (green).
+The blue and black horizontal lines denote the hindcast and observed (1993-2015) climatology respectively.
+The forecast and hindcast values have all been adjusted downward by the amount between the two lines $(0.4 \times 10^{12} \mathrm{m}^2)$.
+The blue and black dashed lines are the forecast and observed trends in the timeseries over the 1993-2015 hindcast period.
+Note: Our previously published 2010-2014 forecasts were made with different systems from the GloSea5-GC2 system used for the forecasts and hindcasts in this figure.
+Therefore, the values shown on this figure will not be the same as our published forecasts for those years.

-September 2015 Monthly Mean Ice Edge
+September 2016 Monthly Mean Ice Edge

 Figure 2: Plot of ice edge.
 Black line is the location of ice edge (ice concentration > 0.15) for the ensemble mean sea ice concentration.
 Individual grey lines are the ice edges for the individual ensemble members.
 No bias correction has been applied.
-The green and blue lines are the ice edges of the 1996-2009 sea ice concentration climatologies for the hindcast and observations respectively.
+The green and blue lines are the ice edges of the 1993-2015 sea ice concentration climatologies for the hindcast and observations respectively.
 Differences between these two climatological ice edges would indicate how and where the model climatology differs from the observed.
-In particular, one would expect that the retreat from the Asian Arctic coastline should not be as significant as the model would indicate.
+Note: Ice extent is a non-linear quantity.
+The ice extent represented by the ensemble mean sea ice concentration is larger $(4.6 \times 10^{12} \text{m}^2)$ then the ensemble mean ice extent before bias correction $(3.9 \times 10^{12} \text{m}^2)$, which is the mathematical mean of the ice extent (area inside) of each of the grey ensemble member lines, upon which our forecast (before bias correction) is based.

-September 2015 Probability of Ice
+September 2016 Bias Corrected Probability of Ice

-Figure 3: September 2015 monthly mean probability of ice (fraction of ensemble members with ice concentration > 0.15).
-Note: No bias correction has been applied here, and thus the numerical value of our sea ice forecast before bias correction, $2.8 \times 10^{12} \text{m}^2$, will be the area integral of the ice probabilities represented by this figure.
+Figure 3: September 2016 monthly mean bias corrected probability of ice (fraction of ensemble members with ice concentration > 0.15).
+Model grid point probability has been adjusted downward or upward by the amount model historically over or under predicts the likelihood of ice in that grid box between 1993 and 2015.
+Note: The numerical value of our sea ice forecast, $3.6 \times 10^{12} \text{m}^2$, will be the area integral of the ice probabilities represented by this figure.
 The black line is the ice edge of the ensemble mean ice concentration as in figure 2.
-The green and cyan lines are the ice edges of the 1996-2009 sea ice concentration climatologies for the hindcast and observations respectively.
-In areas where the modeled climatological ice edge is inside the observed climatological ice edge, one would expect model bias to deflate the probability of ice.
+The green and cyan lines are the ice edges of the 1993-2015 sea ice concentration climatologies for the hindcast and observations respectively.